-Prerequisites: 0-2 years of string playing experience

-Other: Orchestra members are required to

-perform in concerts throughout the

-perform in concerts throughout the year and participate in field trips.
+Prerequisites: 0-2 years of string playing experience Other: Orchestra members are required to perform in concerts throughout the year and participate in field trips.

 Concert Orchestra offers beginning level instruction on violin, viola, cello, and string bass with emphasis on building strong technical skills necessary for long-term success.
 Students learn to care for and tune their instruments, read basic music notation, and apply basic music theory.